-I am not well-versed in reloads using my right hand as a support hand, so it would be unfair for me to time myself to see if it’s any faster.
-But I assume I would be able to drop the ball quicker using my left-hand trigger finger, rather than using my left-hand support thumb when operating the pistol as a left-handed shooter, instead of a right-handed shooter.
+I am not well-versed in reloads using my right hand as a support hand, so it would be unfair to time myself to see if it’s any faster.
+But I assume I would be able to drop the ball quicker using my left-hand trigger finger, rather than using my left-hand support thumb when operating the pistol as a left-handed shooter instead of a right-handed shooter.

 The CZ Scorpion Micro’s charging handle is set up very similar to an MP5.

 It’s mounted forward on the handguard between the top rail at 12 o’clock and the 9 o’clock slots on the handguard.

 You also have the ability to back in a notch, similar to an MP5 making it easy to release the bolt by slapping it down the exact way you would an MP5.